Neev1108/Chess-Game-in-Python/readMe.md

 - Reimplement Player Logic slightly so the player class does not create a player object inside its own class blueprint
 - Implement an Move interface in python (either a soft interface or a hard interface as Python interfaces are different from java)

-ModelTester.py is the entry point of the application so far.

 To run program:

 ```